Kražiai massacre

 Kražiai massacre (Kražių skerdynės) was an attack by a Russian Don Cossack regiment on Lithuanians protesting the planned closure of a Roman Catholic church in Kražiai, then part of the Russian Empire, on 22 November 1893.

 As part of wider Russification efforts, the Tsarist government decided to close the women's Benedictine monastery in Kražiai.
 The locals petitioned to keep the monastery's Church of the Immaculate Conception open and transform it into a parish church.
 The Tsar ordered the monastery closed and demolished in June 1893.
 The locals started a constant vigil inside the church, protecting it from members of the clergy who tried to comply with the orders.

 On 21 November, Governor of Kaunas Nikolay Klingenberg personally arrived to the town to supervise the closure.
 Lithuanians resisted and overpowered 70 policemen that Klingenberg brought with him.
 The next morning, about 300 Don Cossacks arrived from Varniai and were given a free rein to loot and brutalize.
 According to official data, nine people died and 54 were injured.
 At least 24 women were raped and 16 men flogged with nagaikas.
 71 persons were put on trial for rioting and disobeying police orders, but the cruelty of the Cossacks caused a public outcry and the people received a pardon from the Tsar.
 The event became a rallying cry of the Lithuanian National Revival.

 Background

 After the Third Partition of the Polish–Lithuanian Commonwealth in 1795, Lithuania became part of the Russian Empire.
 In response to the failed uprisings in 1831 and 1863–1864, Tsarist authorities enacted various Russification policies, including the Lithuanian press ban and various restrictions on the Roman Catholic Church.
 The government often closed churches and chapels attached to manors or cemeteries as well as monasteries and their churches.
-In Samogitia, authorities closed some 50 Catholic monasteries and in five towns (Dūkštas, Šešuoliai, Tytuvėnai, Kęstaičiai, and Kražiai) local residents attempted to protest and resist the closures.
+In Samogitia, authorities closed some 46 Catholic monasteries, and 22 churches and chaples.
+In five towns (Dūkštas, Šešuoliai, Tytuvėnai, Kęstaičiai, and Kražiai) local residents attempted to protest and resist the closures.
 The monastery and church in Kęstaičiai were guarded by locals, but closed using a Cossack unit and demolished in 1887.
 According to the memoirs of Kražiai survivors, they had received tips from people involved in defending the Kęstaičiai monastery.

+Kražiai was a small town with 1,761 residents according to the Russian Empire Census in 1897.
+The Benedictine women's monastery in Kražiai dated since 1639.
+In 1757–1763, the monastery constructed the brick church of the Immaculate Conception of the Blessed Virgin Mary (architect Thomas Zebrowski).
+The church was considered the "nobles' church," meaning it was the most frequently attended by the local nobility.
+The nuns also mostly came from noble backgrounds and spoke Polish in their daily lives.
+The liturgy was conducted in Polish and Latin, the gospel was read in Polish and Samogitian, while the sermons were delivered exclusively in Samogitian.
+The nuns communicated with the local population in Samogitian and were respected and liked by them.